infobot-pro/infobot-tinkoff-tts/README.md

 Based on examples for Node.JS from https://github.com/TinkoffCreditSystems/voicekit-examples/tree/master/nodejs

-To work with this library you need to obtain from Tinkoff Voicekit:
+To work with this library you need to obtain from Tinkoff VoiceKit:
 * API key
 * Secret key